• Home

 • Contact Us

-Note: Publications and Reports can be downloaded or requested by clicking here, if no clickable link below.
+Note: Publications and Reports can be downloaded or requested by clicking here, if not Open Access.

 Hiller, T. L., R. D. Applegate, and L. A. Powell.
 2021.
 The social and political context of harvest management.
 Pages 21–35 in L. Powell and K. Pope, editors.
 Harvest of fish and wildlife: new paradigms for sustainable management.
 CRC Press, Boca Raton, Florida, USA.
 Click here for more information.